-During her travels throughout Germany, she collected and photographed objects and architectural fragments in Berlin, Weimar, Kulmain, Regensburg, Dessau, Bamberg, Brandenburg, Xanten, Potsdam and Halle, as well as in the KW building itself.
-In some cases, Azoulay singled out sites undergoing preservation, while in others she examined buildings that were reconstructed precisely, brick for brick, in accordance with Germany’s restoration laws.
-Fascinated by the special character of German preservation laws, its archives, public and governmental institutions, its mechanisms of memory and history, the artist undertook the collection of all possible information that verifies the origin of each and every one of these objects.
-This meticulous gathering of information became central to the project and includes correspondence with monasteries, squat residents, taxidermy experts, plant researchers, building constructors and lawyers.
-The work Shifting Degrees of Certainty, is therefore composed by 85 objects she collected and photographed using a technique similar to scanning.
+Azoulay traveled through Germany, collecting and photographing objects and architectural fragments in Berlin, Weimar, Kulmain, Regensburg, Dessau, Bamberg, Brandenburg, Xanten, Potsdam and Halle, as well as in the KW building itself.
+In some cases, she singled out sites undergoing preservation, while in others she examined buildings that were reconstructed precisely, brick for brick, in accordance with Germany’s restoration laws.
+She was fascinated by the special character of German preservation laws, archives, and public and governmental institutions as reflecting the country’s mechanisms of inscribing memory and history.
+Consequently, she undertook the collection of all possible information pertaining to the origin of each and every one of these objects.
+This meticulous gathering of information became central to the artist’s project in Germany, Shifting Degrees of Certainty.
+The final work is composed of 85 objects, which Azoulay photographed using a technique similar to scanning, and their stories.
+It also includes correspondence with monasteries, squat residents, taxidermy experts, plant researchers, building constructors, and lawyers.